dreshetnyak/AudioCat/README.md

 Work in progress, remaking the the chapters generator.
 Added a CUE parser and builder, not yet wired it up.

+Unable to add CUE in chapters editor.
+Because the track index does not indicate duration of a track, which results in that we cannot establish the duration of the last track without probing the file to know the duration of the file.
+The cue files need to be added using the files adding option.

 Backlog.
 Add full support for opus.
 Redo the gray icons.